SciCatProject/documentation/Development/Testing.md

 { provide: RawDatasetApi, useClass: MockDatasetApi }
 ```

 The default test merely tests the creation of a component.
 This is merely opinion but a component should not be considered complete on a branch until the initial tests pass.
-A release should not go live untilthe coverage of the tests covers more than just basic functionality, i.e. 80% coverage.
+A release should not go live until the coverage of the tests covers more than just basic functionality, i.e. 80% coverage.

 ## State management/NGRX testing